 The most common infection in older people

-A third fever in July sent her back to the doctor’s office, where another urinalysis showed that she still had the infection.
+A third fever two months later sent her back to the doctor’s office, where another urinalysis showed that she still had the infection.
 It was resistant to the antibiotic she had been taking, so she was put on a new one.
 “I hope it works,” she says.
 “I’ve had five months of feeling like crap.”

 She asked me to tell her story because she hopes it will prevent someone else from going through what she did.
 And she asks this question: “How do we know when to advocate for ourselves and push for certain tests without being labeled hypochondriac?”